splunk/public-o11y-docs/gdi/get-data-in/application/java/performance.rst

            - 11.75 seconds
          * - Splunk OpenTelemetry Java agent 1.18.0
            - 19.65 seconds
-         * - Splunk OpenTelemetry Java agent 1.18.0 (AlwaysOn Profiling enabled)
+         * - Splunk OpenTelemetry Java agent 1.18.0 with AlwaysOn Profiling
            - 20.86 seconds
-         * - Splunk OpenTelemetry Java agent version 1.9.0
-           - 19.56 seconds
-         * - Splunk OpenTelemetry Java agent version 1.9.0 (AlwaysOn Profiling enabled)
-           - 21.43 seconds

       * Tested on December 9, 2022 using Splunk Java OTel agent version 1.18.0.
 For a description of the test environment, see :ref:`perf-overhead-java-setup`.